CongducPham/LowCostLoRaGw/gw_full_latest/gw_web_admin/README.md

-# Gateway Admin
+# Gateway Web Admin

-Gateway Admin is a simple responsive web interface to manage/configure some parameters of the WAZIUP's Raspberry Pi gateway.
+Gateway Web Admin is a simple responsive web interface to manage/configure some parameters of the Raspberry Pi LoRa IoT gateway.

+The current SD card image has everything you need, including the web admin interface installed.
+Use the web admin interface to update the gateway software and the web admin interface to the latest version from the github repository.

+Look at the [Low-cost-LoRa-GW web admin interface tutorial](https://github.com/CongducPham/tutorials/blob/master/Low-cost-LoRa-GW-web-admin.pdf).
+For most end-users, the web admin interface is sufficient to configure and manage the gateway.
+For instance, to configure a new gateway, just use the web admin interface to update the gateway software and to run the basic configuration procedure.

-## Installation
+## Manual installation

 Go to lora_gateway/gw_web_admin folder